 The walk is delightful, as most of it is flat.
 We don’t want to make a lot of spoilers, but vineyards, green farm fields, and little stone bridges are some of the things you’ll find along the way.

 The organisation arranges buses from the Manresa bus station to reach the chosen starting point.
 Similarly, you’ll find buses from the park to the 3 starting points at the end of the walk.

-And if you decide to venture a little bit further, you can also explore the ski options available in Andorra at our blog post Skiing in Andorra: A guide to all the ski resorts in the country.
+If you decide to venture a little bit further, you can also explore the ski options available in Andorra.
+Check our blog post Skiing in Andorra: A guide to all the ski resorts in the country.

 Especially in February and March, one of the favourite hobbies of the Catalan people is to enjoy a calçotada, a winter BBQ centred around eating calçots.
 Calçotades start by making a hot fire and grilling the calçots to perfection over it.
 Once they are slightly black, the calçots are wrapped up in newspaper to keep them warm, just like Fish & Chips.

 Important!
 When eating calçots, never ever use a fork or a knife to peel off the charred outer layer.
 That’s the most essential rule: Calçots are ALWAYS peeled with bare hands!
 Once peeled, deep them in the romesco sauce and eat them.
 Sweet, tender and absolutely delicious!